 - Football team: Liverpool are a very successful football team.
 (But Liverpool is a great city.)

 Nouns which are plural in form but take a singular verb

 The following plural nouns are used with a singular verb as they are treated as singular:

-Athletics, economics, gymnastics, linguistics, mathematics, mechanics, news, numismatics, measles, mumps, physics, politics and pyrotechnics.
+Acoustics, athletics, economics, gymnastics, linguistics, mathematics, mechanics, news, numismatics, measles, mumps, physics, politics, pyrotechnics and statistics.

 - Economics: Economics was my favourite subject at school.

 - Gymnastics in her college involves exercises on bars, beam, floor, and vaulting horse.